 Indoor gyms are not a bad idea, but sometimes seniors get discouraged when the gym is overcrowded by younger people who are more advanced in their workouts.
 The “no pressure” approach of outdoor exercise lets them approach fitness at their own pace.

 Finally, combining fitness time with playtime for the little ones means spending quality time with the children in their lives.
 Good health and quality time with family—what could be more important?

 Incorporating exercise equipment for seniors in your traditional playground design is a great way to help seniors set the example for a healthy, active lifestyle.
 It’s also a great way to encourage multigenerational play and quality time together outdoors.

-Wherever adults and children gather to play, they are going to need a smooth, seamless, and slip-resistant surface like our No Fault Safety Surface.
+Wherever adults and children gather to play, they are going to need a smooth, unitary, and slip-resistant surface like our No Fault Safety Surface.
 It’s ASTM F-1292 compliant, ADA approved for outdoor applications, and proven to provide fall protection up to 12 feet.
 Contact us today to learn how No Fault products can improve the appearance and safety of playgrounds for all ages.